ziap/ziap.github.io/content/blog/sin-approx/index.md

 ## Padé approximation

 A simple way to improve the Taylor approximation is to convert the truncated power series into a rational polynomial.
-This is known as Padé approximant.
+This is known as the Padé approximant.
-This method simply solves a systems of equations to obtain a rational polynomial that agrees with the original function.
-It feels magical and cheating to get better approximation with the same function by transforming it, but a rational polynomial can model better the asymptotic behaviour of some functions.
+This method simply solves a system of equations to obtain a rational polynomial that agrees with the original function.
+It feels magical and cheating to get a better approximation with the same function by transforming it, but a rational polynomial can better model the asymptotic behaviour of some functions.

-Like for the taylor series, mpmath has support for generating Padé approximation, and I didn't myself this time unlike the Taylor approximation because the procedure is different for each order of the approximation.
-After getting the coefficients I used some metaprogramming to generate inlined polynomial evaluation.
-Since the original series has only even degree monomials, its rational approximations also have even degree numerators and denominators.
-So I just skipped every other coefficients for both and performed Horner's method on strings to generate the polynomial.
+Like for the taylor series, mpmath has support for generating Padé approximations, and I didn't do it myself this time, unlike the Taylor approximation, because the procedure is different for each order of the polynomial.
+After getting the coefficients, I used some metaprogramming to generate inlined polynomial evaluations.
+Since the original series has only even-degree monomials, its rational approximations also have even-degree numerators and denominators.
+So I just skipped every other coefficient for both and performed Horner's method on strings to generate the polynomial.

 ```python
 import mpmath